What You'll Find Near the Bond Street Lodge

 • Western Springs motorsport & entertainment arena

-Kingsland Shopping Precinct which is just around the corner, literally, from Bond St Motor Lodge boasts:
+Kingsland Shopping Precinct which is just around the corner, literally, from Plum Lodge boasts:

 • Weta Fine Wines